OK, so we’ve already established that Danny Sullivan is the God of SEO.

 As for his disciples, well, the line forms to the left.

-For nearly a decade, I have looked up to Danny.
+For nearly two decades, I have looked up to Danny.
 I’ve admired not just his SEO knowledge, but also his business sense.
 In fact, someone once asked me in an interview where I pictured myself in five years.
 My answer?
 At a conference, standing right next to Danny Sullivan!

 But above all else, I am a disciple of Danny’s because he stands up for what he believes in.